fitzsimonsjl/documentation/Help Center/consent-mode-implementation.md

 </script>
 ```

-Suppose you have already implemented the cookie control SDK.
-In that case, you will need to remove references to cookie_cat_statistic references on the triggers that fire your Google Analytics and Ads tags.
+If you have already implemented the cookie control SDK, you will need to remove references to cookie_cat_statistic references on the triggers that fire your Google Analytics and Ads tags.

+If you have not already implemented the SDK, then you can skip this step and read on below to see what other attributes can be added as part of Consent Mode.

-If you would like to customise the Consent Mode script further with other possible options or simply learn more about what the different attributes do, please see Google's documentation for Consent Mode.
+If you would like to customise the Consent Mode script further with other possible options or simply learn more about what the different attributes do, please see [Google's documentation for Consent Mode]()

 This means that the complete setup of Google Consent Mode should look similar to the below (with all scripts in the correct order):